 When first learning staghorn fern care, take note as to how the staghorn grows in the wild.
 They attach themselves to tree trunks living as epiphytes earning the term epiphytic ferns.

 This makes them outstanding subjects, which do best grown as a decorative hanging plant.
-They can be grown in pots but attain their true distinctive looks and beauty when grown as a hanging specimen.
+They can be grown in pots but like the rabbit’s foot fern attain their true distinctive looks and beauty when grown as a hanging specimen.

 An attractive display can be “created” in a greenhouse or protected area if plants (singular or multiple) are attached to a tree trunk as stand alone specimens.